 the inspiration behind this winter squash instant pot risotto

-my godmother’s family has a farm up in ventura, ca — mcgrath farms — and they have a pretty epic pumpkin patch in the fall.
-While pumpkin is the star of the show in october and november, they also have a ton of beautiful squash of all different varetials, and we were able to to pick up kabocha, delicata, turban and other types of squash.
+My godmother’s family has a farm up in Ventura, CA — McGrath farms — and they have a pretty epic pumpkin patch in the fall.
+While pumpkin is the star of the show in October and November, they also have a ton of beautiful squash of all different varietals, and we were able to pick up kabocha, delicata, turban, and other types of squash.

 how to make this instant pot risotto with squash

 With any type of squash, if you’re not using premade puree (which is totally fine if that’s your jam!) you’ll want to use a big cleaver knife to split the squash in half.
 Then scoop out the seeds.
 Drizzle with a little bit of EVOO and salt.
 Then throw in the oven at 425 for about an hour, until very soft.